lsst-sitcom/sitcomtn-037/index.rst

 Abstract
 ========

-The First-Look Analysis and Feedback Functionality Breakout Group `charge`_ 2 details questions regarding the displays and functionalities required to perform continuous nightly commissioning activities.
+The second `charge`_ to the First-Look Analysis and Feedback Functionality Breakout Group details questions regarding the displays and functionalities required to perform continuous nightly commissioning activities.
 The focus is on deriving the required functionalities to perform inspection and analyses within approximately 24-hours of taking the data.
 This document details the answers to the charge questions and other findings.